plagov/blog/content/posts/2021-11-30-rule-engine-pattern.md

 }
 ```

-First thing that is done in this class is a static list of all the rules that are applicable to this domain.
+The first thing that is done in this class is a static list of all the rules that apply to this domain.
 If we
 have a new rule - we implement a new class and add it to this list of rules.

-Second thing is the processing of the client's input across all rules.
+The second thing is the processing of the client's input across all rules.
 It streams the list of rules, evaluates each
 of them.
 The first non-empty result of the rule is being returned to the client.
 Otherwise, the rule engine will
 throw an exception.

 A bit about the `flatMap()` operation.
 The previous `map()` function returns a stream of Optionals.
 Then, the
-`flatMap()` converts a stream of empty optionals to an empty stream.
+`flatMap()` converts a stream of empty Optionals to an empty stream.
 Otherwise, to a stream of non-empty
 AncestorResults encapsulated into Optional.
 That construct is compatible with Java 8 and looks verbose.
 Luckily,
 starting with Java 9, that could be simplified.
 Check more in this
 [Baeldung](https://www.baeldung.com/java-filter-stream-of-optional) article.

-### Usage of rule engine
+### Usage of a rule engine

-Now, when we have all or rules implemented, the rule engine defined, let's see how to call and use this engine.
+Now, when we have all or rules implemented, the rule engine is defined, let's see how to call and use this engine.

 ```java
 public class ClientSideThatCallsTheRuleEngine {